 The first show classes for the breed were held in Birmingham, England, in 1860, and they appeared in London shows a year or two later.
 Old King Dick was a famous outstanding Bulldog of that time, as well as another Bulldog by the name of Champion Crib.
 Descendants of Champion Crib can be found far, far back in the pedigrees of some of the dogs today.

-The first English Bulldog truly representative of the modern breed as we know it, shown in the United States, was "Donald", a light weight which had done considerable winning in England.
-He was sent over for the New York show in 1880 by the Irish fancier, Sir William Verner.
+The first English Bulldog truly representative of the modern breed as we know it, shown in the United States, was "Donald", a lightweight which had done considerable winning in England.
+He was sent over to the New York show in 1880 by the Irish fancier, Sir William Verner.
 There is none of the old fighting, bull baiting dog in the present day English Bulldog.
 Formidable in appearance, with the look of great strength and courage, the English Bulldog is docile in manner and affectionate by nature.
 He has long since lived down the stigma of the "sport" in which he gained his name.
-The breed has long since been established in the United States, and is a popular mainstay today in American families.
+The breed has long since been established in the United States and is a popular mainstay today in American families.

 English Bulldog puppies are typically the most expensive puppies listed on LancasterPuppies.com.
-The reason for this is simple: If a human mother treated their newborn the way an English Bulldog mother did, the human race would soon be extinct It is difficult, trying, and very time consuming to raise English Bulldog puppies.
+The reason for this is simple: If a human mother treated their newborn the way an English Bulldog mother did, the human race would soon be extinct.
+It is difficult, trying, and very time consuming to raise English Bulldog puppies.
 The mothers (called Bitches) tend to walk on the young puppies and lay on them.
 The result is the puppies need to be removed from the mothers at whelping, and put back in the with the mother every two hours for nursing, day and night!
-Most English Bulldog are unable to give birth naturally, and as a result the puppies are delivered via C-section operation.
+Most English Bulldogs are unable to give birth naturally, and as a result, the puppies are delivered via C-section operation.
 These operations typically start at $700, and can easily skyrocket if there are complications.